How to Recognize Perinatal Bipolar Disorder During Pregnancy

 Manic and hypomanic episodes may occur or worsen during pregnancy in those with perinatal bipolar disorder.
 These may include:

-- Having more energy than usual, meaning you feel extremely productive.
+Feeling excessively joyful or irritable for no apparent reason is known as an elevated or irritable mood.- Having more energy than usual, meaning you feel extremely productive.

 - Feeling rested even after a few hours of slumber.